To continue reading this article, subscribe to the Stray Ferret for as little as £1 a week

 Those arrangements will be moved to the single in-house model in a phased way – with the aim of the service being fully integrated and transformed by 2028.
 The first change will be for services in the former Selby district where the contract with IHL comes to an end this year.

-The next phase of work is to create a leisure investment strategy, which will look at the condition of each site, their future roles and viability.
+The next phase of work is to create a leisure investment strategy, progressing work already undertaken during recent asset condition surveys at the leisure centres.
+This will look at the condition of each site, their future roles and sustainability as part of the new delivery model and identify sites where investment is needed.